 It happens to everyone: A nearly spotless bathroom is marred by the appearance (and rapid growth) of a white or gray filmy layer on bathtub, shower, and sink surfaces.
 This layer is soap scum, a common development that is still unsightly and something you want to clean away ASAP.
 Beyond being unsightly, though, what is soap scum, and how does it get all over our clean bathroom surfaces?

 What Is Soap Scum?

-Soap scum is a white or gray filmy layer that covers the surfaces around our showers, bathtubs, and sinks.
 Soap scum can be found on shower curtains, bathroom fixtures, bathtubs, shower doors, tiling, and more.
-Similar to soap scum, limescale is a hard, off-white and chalky deposit that is typically found in kettles, hot water boilers, and hot water central heating systems.
+Limescale is often mistaken for soap scum.
+Though similar, limescale is a hard, off-white, and chalky deposit that is typically found in kettles, hot water boilers, and hot water central heating systems.

 How Do You Remove Soap Scum?

 There are long-term and short-term solutions for removing soap scum.
 Long-term, cleaning your bathroom, and other places with soap scum, frequently is the best way to avoid build-up.
 There are several short-term solutions available to clean and remove soap scum, many of which serve several purposes beyond cleaning soap scum only.
 For example, you may want to use the cleaning agent Borax if you are seeking a safe and natural mineral that cleans soap scum, as well as kills and prevents mold and mildew.
 You may need to do some experimentation to find the best soap scum remover for you.